opensourcegrappler/chick_b0t/Readme.md

 Install the Tensorflow models repository inside the top level of this project.
-* [TensorFlow Models](https://github.com/tensorflow/models) - Follow the installation instructions for that project.
+* [TensorFlow Models](https://github.com/tensorflow/models) - Follow the installation instructions for that project in the object detection directory.

 Other dependencies:
 * Tweepy
+* Wget
+* Pathlib
 * todo document the rest of the dependencies

 ### Configuration